TheTekton337/pntkl-rfc/RFCs/0001-cp-rnra.md

 ## 7. Conclusion

-The Enhanced Universal Web-Native Communication Protocol (CP-RNRA), with its integration of Turbo Modules, represents a pivotal advancement in the field of React Native development.
-By facilitating efficient, structured communication between web content and native functionalities, CP-RNRA addresses a critical need within the developer community for a standardized, high-performance protocol that bridges the gap between web and native ecosystems.
+The Communication Protocol with Turbo Module Integration for React and React Native Applications (CP-RNRA) represents a pivotal advancement in the field of React Native development.
+It serves as the core protocol for efficient, structured communication within the React and React Native ecosystem, supporting a wide range of use cases including user customizations as outlined in the TUCS-RNRA.

 ### 7.1 Achievements of CP-RNRA